Programming-0101/TheBook/manuscript/log-summary.md

 : **Code Readability** - Enumerations make code more readable than constants or literal values (like integers).
 : **Compatibility with Switch Statements** - Enumerations are compatible with switch statements, making them a great option for describing distinct values for matching against different cases.
 Because enumerations are like constants, and are treated as integral data types by the compiler, they are often the best choice when working with case structures.
 : **Useful as Flags** - Because the programmer can associate specific integer values to the enumerated values, it is possible to use an enumerated data type to create complex "flags" for representing distinct "states" that can be combined together.
-  For example, if you had an enumerated type such as the following, you could combine two states together in a variable’s value to represent distinct but compatible states, such as `ACTIVE` and `MEDIUM_PRIORITY`.
+  For example, if you had an enumerated type such as the following, you could combine two states together in a variable's value to represent distinct but compatible states, such as `ACTIVE` and `MEDIUM_PRIORITY`.

 ```csharp
 enum Status